RepairKnowledge

 Why Do Dissolvers Fail on Old Filler Lumps?

-Hyaluronidase (the enzyme used to dissolve hyaluronic acid fillers) works by breaking down the HA molecules through enzymatic degradation.
+Hyaluronidase (the enzyme used to dissolve hyaluronic acid fillers) works by breaking down the HA (Hyaluronic Acid — sugar molecule naturally in skin, holds water) molecules through enzymatic degradation.
 However, once a fibrous capsule has formed around the filler:

 What About Non-HA Fillers?